Lokunima2001/DNS-KING/README.md

 ### <br>  ❖ DEPLOY_RAILWAY ❖

-`✠ IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY KERM MD V1 ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`
+`✠ IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY RTD NIMA MD V1 ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`

 --------